scttw/bulli2/widgets/README.md

 After installing or creating a new widget, **make sure to run db/build?flush=1** at the end of the URL, *before* attempting to use it.

-The class should extend the Widget class, and must specify three static variables - $title, the title that will appear in the rendered widget (eg Photos), $cmsTitle, a more descriptive title that will appear in the cms editor (eg Flickr Photos), and $description, a short description that will appear in the cms editor (eg This widget shows photos from Flickr).
+The class should extend the Widget class, and must specify three config variables:

+* `title`: The title that will appear in the rendered widget (eg Photos).
+This can be customised by the CMS admin
+* `cmsTitle`: a more descriptive title that will appear in the cms editor (eg Flickr Photos)
+* `description`: a short description that will appear in the cms editor (eg This widget shows photos from Flickr).
 The class may also specify functions to be used in the template like a page type can.

 If a Widget has configurable options, then it can specify a number of database fields to store these options in via the